DasIch/Flask-MakeStatic/docs/index.rst

-This defines a regular expression ``.*`` which matches any file in assets and copies the file to the `static` directory. ``{asset}`` will be replaced with the path to the file in the `assets` directory and ``{static}`` with the corresponding location within the `static` directory
+This defines a regular expression ``.*`` which matches any file in assets and copies the file to the `static` directory. ``{asset}`` will be replaced with the path to the file in the `assets` directory and ``{static}`` with the corresponding location within the `static` directory.

 In order for this to happen you have to create a :class:`MakeStatic` instance and pass it your application::